pacoita/vibration_api_demo/README.md

 # Vibration Api Demo

 This project is a demo to show how the `vibration API` works in a real world example.

+I also wrote an <a href="https://modern-web.hashnode.dev/vibration-api" target="_blank">article</a> about it on Hashnode, if you want to know more about this API.

 🔬 You can test it live [here](https://pacoita.github.io/vibration_api_demo/home)